Myrdincx/Myrdincx/README.md

 ### My experience with languages
-*I'm fairly new, I only have little knowledge about some of the following languages*
+*I'm fairly new, I only have very basic knowledge about some of the following languages*

 Language | Experience
 ------------ | -------------